ISSUE BRIEF | MARCH 2017 | DOWNLOAD PDF

 The student visa program gives university students from foreign countries the opportunity to study in the United States so that they will be better able to contribute to the development of their countries when they return.
-But, in practice, many foreign students hope to remain in the U.S. to better their own lot.
-And U.S. employers see these students as a pool of recruits for U.S. jobs.
+But, in practice, many foreign students hope to remain in the U.S. and obtain employment with an American company.

-According to the Institute for International Education (IIE), for the 2010-11 school year there are more than 723,000 foreign students at American colleges and universities.
-But, in reality, foreign students significantly exceed the 3.5 percent of all student enrollment, because the IIE data miss foreign students in the country illegally and others in the country on some different type of visa.
-In addition, the IIE data do not include foreign students in secondary schools.
-The Council on Standards for International Educational Travel puts the number of high school foreign exchange students at 29,491 in the 2010-11 school year (and that, also, only includes foreign students legally here with student visas).
+According to the Institute for International Education (IIE), for the 2015-16 school year there are more than 1, 043,839 foreign students at American colleges and universities.
+However, the IIE data does not include foreign students in secondary schools.
+The Council on Standards for International Educational Travel puts the number of high school foreign exchange students at more than 73,000 in the 2013-14 school year (and that, also, only includes foreign students legally here with student visas).

 The rate of increase in the foreign student population outstrips that of native students.
-The rate of increase in the foreign student university population has risen more than twice as rapidly as the overall university enrollment since 1965 (782% vs. 289%).
+Since 1970 the rate of increase in the foreign student university population has risen much faster than the overall university enrollment (622% vs. 136%).

-The transition from a student F-visa to a temporary worker visa (H-1B) was expanded in 2005 to allow an additional 20,000 foreign workers who earn a masters or higher degree to take jobs above of the 65,000 annual H1-B visa cap.
-In the 2010-2011 school year there were nearly 296,574 foreign students enrolled in post-graduate studies in U.S. universities.
-When many of these students enter the U.S. job market after graduation or as research assistants on the campus, they depress salary levels, and this acts to dissuade American students from entering fields with large numbers of foreign graduates such as math and the sciences.
-In 2010-11,18.7 percent of foreign students were enrolled in engineering, 8.9 percent were enrolled in math or computer science, and another 8.8 percent were enrolled in other physical science fields.
-These foreign graduate students are also attractive to universities in allowing them to meet affirmative action goals, which were designed to help American native minorities, without having to recruit those U.S. minority students.
+The H-1B regulations were amended in 2005 to allow an additional 20,000 foreign workers who earn an American masters or higher degree to take specialized worker jobs.
+Those 20,000 H-1B’s do not count against the annual 65,000 visa cap.
+In the 2015-2016 school year there were about 384,000 foreign students enrolled in post-graduate studies in U.S. universities.
+When these students enter the U.S. job market after graduation, or as research assistants on the campus, they depress salary levels.
+This dissuades American students from entering fields with large numbers of foreign graduates, such as math and the sciences.
+In 2015-2016, more than one-third – about 360,000 – of the foreign students in the U.S. were enrolled in engineering, math or science fields.
+These foreign students are also attractive to universities because they help them meet affirmative action goals, which were designed to help American native minorities, diminishing the need to recruit those U.S. minority students.

 Student Visa Reform Options

-Another approach would be to condition the student visa so that the student would be required to return home at the end of his or her studies.
-This provision applies now to exchange visitors ("J" visas) who come usually for research or in university exchange programs.
-They are required to return abroad for at least two years before returning to the United States as immigrants.
-This would probably reduce the attraction for foreign students admission to a U.S. school, but it should benefit the home country of the students as was the original concept in educating foreign students in U.S. universities.
+Another approach would be to require that all F-1 students return home, for a specified period, at the conclusion of their studies.
+This provision applies now to certain exchange visitors ("J" visas) who participate in university exchange programs.
+They are required to return to their home country for at least two years before returning to the United States as immigrants.
+Expanding this requirement to all foreign students would likely reduce the incentive for foreign students to use admissions to a U.S. school as an avenue to obtain work authorization and ultimately permanent status.
+Student visa programs should be focused on educating international students to provide job skills needed in their home countries – without limiting the number of university seats available to American students – as this was the original concept of the program.